-The third most common sportsbook bonus is the matching first deposit bonus.
+The third most common Sports betting site bonus is the matching first deposit bonus.
 In this instance, the sports betting site is setting a percentage of a players' first deposit with a maximum dollar amount attached.
 For instance, if the offer was a 50% matching bonus worth up to $200, then the player would be needing to deposit $400 to max out the promotional offer.

 Some of the best Ontario online sports betting sites may offer a combination of these bonuses, including a 100% deposit match.
 Also, keep an eye on wagering requirements.
 The best only require a 1x playthrough on bonus funds or free bets.

-There are no true land-based sportsbooks in Ontario.
+There are no true land-based betting sites in Ontario.
 Brick-and-mortar casinos such as Caesars Windsor have "sports lounges," but bettors can use the OLG-run Pro-Line.

 The province has made it clear that it intends to be open and welcoming and will allow numerous betting sites to operate within Ontario.
 These are some of the betting sites that most certainly will be part of the legal Ontario betting landscape.